mike-north/ember-octane-workshop/notes/10-auth-service.md

 ### Rendering authentication data in the chat UI

 Let's show the ID of the currently logged in user in the chat sidebar component.
-We just have a `.hbs` file so far, so let's upgrade it to a proper component
+We just have a `.hbs` file so far, so let's upgrade it to a proper component.

 **BE SURE NOT TO OVERWRITE THE TEMPLATE**